Thadkapally-Saikiran/Thadkapally-Saikiran/README.md

 ## 🚀 About Me
-I'm Recent Grad 2k23 with a Degree Bachelor of Technology in IT from CMR Engineer College from Hyderabad-India and i am an aspiring software engineer trainee.
+I'm Recent Grad 2k23 with a Degree Bachelor of Technology in IT from CMR Engineer College from Hyderabad-India and i am an aspiring software engineer

 ## 🔗 Connect with me: